ojudith/my_blog/content/blog/2020-debugging-as-a-developer.md

 This is an inevitable phase in development, as you constantly encounter `bugs` in one way or the other; this may take days or weeks to debug... **Not to scare you,  especially if you are just starting out LOL**

-But [bugs](https://en.m.wikipedia.org/wiki/Software_bug) actually doesn't make you less of a `programmer`,  what is happening basically, is that, there is a missing piece in that puzzle you to to unravel or solve and  this in return make you better as a `developer`
+But [bugs](https://en.m.wikipedia.org/wiki/Software_bug) actually doesn't make you less of a `programmer`,  what is happening basically, is that, there is a missing piece in that puzzle you have to unravel or solve and  this in return make you better as a `developer`

-# How Are Bugs Introduced
+### How Are Bugs Introduced

 There are couple of ways `bugs` are introduced in our computer program which are as follows: